juliaguida/oystercard/pills/git.md

 So Github's web interface is nothing more but a visual interface to git installed on Github's server.

 Git is a [distributed version control system](http://en.wikipedia.org/wiki/Distributed_revision_control).
-What this means is that there is no such thing as a "central" reposity in git.
+What this means is that there is no such thing as a "central" repository in git.
 In other words, all repositories are created equal.
 It also means that every developer must have a repository on their computer to work on a shared project.
 If you have a project repository on your laptop and another developer also has a repository for this project on her laptop, these repositories are equal in every respect.
 Github is just another computer where you can create a repository.
 Your repositories on Github are not "superior" in any way to your local ones.
 Normally you'll have a repository on the laptops of all developers, on Github and on the computer where your production website resides (we'll learn how to deploy our code later).

 The key feature of git is its ability to copy code between repositories.
 If you have a local repository and a remote repository on Github, you can copy code in either direction.
 In the next section we'll see how it's done.
 You can also move code using git between developers' laptops directly if you wish to.